WP-http-BL/httpbl/readme.txt

 = Does http:BL WordPress Plugin work with WordPress MU? =

-Yes, it does, but it needs a small modification in the source code.
+Yes, it does.
+If you don't want to give your bloggers an access to the plugin's configuration page, you have to modify the source code slightly.
 Find a line containing *plugins.php* and change it to *wpmu-admin.php*.
 It should work fine.

+= How do I create a table for the log? =

+In the archive you should find a file *httpbl_log.sql*.
+It contains the necessary MySQL command.
+All you’ve got to do is to execute this script, e.g. in your phpMyAdmin panel.

 = Is there an easy way to contact with the developer of this plugin? =

 Of course there is.
 Visit [the original blog post where the plugin has been announced](http://stepien.com.pl/2007/04/28/httpbl_wordpress_plugin/) and post your comment over there.
+If you don't feel like commenting, take a look at my [contact information page](http://stepien.com.pl/contact).